-A car won't start even with a jump because there is a poor connection between the cable clamps and the battery, which causes the click..click..click symptoms.
-Another common problem is that the key is not being recognized by the vehicle.
+A car won’t start even with a jump because there is a poor connection between the cable clamps and the battery, which causes the click..click..click symptoms.
+Another common problem is that the vehicle does not recognize the key.

-If using a jump box, keep the jumper cables connected for at least 15 min then trying again.
+If using a jump box, keep the jumper cables connected for at least 15 min, then try again.
 Doing so will charge the main battery, which usually is enough to start the car.

 Discharged Jump Starter

-Many times, the problem with jump-starting comes from not having a fully charged jump starter battery.
+The problem with jump-starting often comes from not having a fully charged jump starter battery.
 Be sure that your jump box is fully charged.
 A weak or not charged jump box will lead to no start.

 Anti-theft Security System

 Some vehicles will have trouble jump-starting due to anti-theft devices.
-Sometimes when a vehicle's battery is weak, the anti-theft system can get confused.
-The system may prevent the vehicle from starting because it thinks it is being stolen.
+The anti-theft system can get confused when a vehicle’s battery is weak.
+The system may prevent the vehicle from starting because it thinks it is stolen.
 If the alarm is on, then the car will not start.

 Try manually unlocking the driver’s door with the metal key that can be removed from your key fob.